 Bamboo flooring is a material that looks very much like hardwood, but which is made from a type of grass.
 Because it has a lower absorption rate than hardwood, it is sometimes used in below grade installations.
 However, it is very important to understand the potential dangers before choosing to use bamboo as a floor in your basement.

 Bamboo flooring is more resistant to physical damage from the presence of moisture than hardwood materials are.
 It is also resistant to the growth of mold, and mildew, which is another danger in below grade installations.

-However, resistance is not immunity.
-Bamboo is still an organic material.
+Resistance is not immunity, though; bamboo is still an organic material.
 If it is exposed to excessive moisture it can warp and or plump.
 Under the right conditions, mold and mildew can also grow on bamboo, despite its antibacterial properties.

 In a basement, you have to worry about moisture which seeps up from surrounding soil, through the concrete slab, and then into your floor.
 That is why a proper vapor barrier is vital in any basement flooring project.